pakallis/ml-heroku-fastapi/model_card_template.md

 We have a few samples for people with marital status widowed and other races than white, which might cause our model to misbehave in those classes.

-Ideally, we would like to have more data in thos classes.
+Ideally, we would like to have more data in those classes.